Skip to main content

 Personalization the Key to Sustained Function

 The term “personalized” is the most significant component of the therapeutic approach.
-Your is a unique product of your genetics, your lifestyle, and your health history.
+Your endocrine system is a unique product of your genetics, your lifestyle, and your health history.
 A standardized dose or protocol is biochemically illogical.

 The process begins with a comprehensive analysis of your blood markers, particularly levels of Insulin-like Growth Factor 1 (IGF-1), which serves as a proxy for overall GH production.
 The therapeutic goal is to guide these markers back into an optimal range, not simply to push them to the upper limit.